bhargavvummadi/cs5293sp22-Redactor/README.md

 3. The Address format is as follows 'Area name, state-short-name  zipcode'
 4. Genders might come from the (gender_list)list I provided, if not we can add other items to the list to make it redact.
 5. Concept synonym might match with one of following words in the file.
+6. I assumed to create stderr or stdout files using sys module by using commands like ```sys.stderr.write()``` and writing other files to stats or any other filenames that are passed as argument.

 <p align="right">(<a href="#top">back to top</a>)</p>